omahajan91/omahajan91/README.md

 - 👀 I’m interested in WebDevelopment and DataScience
 - 🌱 I’m currently learning the Upcoming new Technologies
 - 💞️ I’m looking to collaborate on FullStack Projects
-- 📫 How to reach me via Linkend or email
+- 📫 Reach me via Linkend or email
 - 😄 Pronouns: Om